 Point of Contact: Travis Carden

-- March – Boys Track, Girls Soccer, Baseball, and Softball
+- Spring Season – Boys Track, Girls Soccer, Baseball, and Softball

 Point of Contact: Darnell Greene & Susan Webb

 The Joe 15 Team Club: Students volunteer in the community through a variety of projects and by visiting with seniors at Caton Merchant House.
 Students learn about their community and other service organizations.
 After school meetings twice a month throughout the school year (see school calendar); visits once a month to Caton Merchant House (dependent on parent and MPMS staff volunteer drivers).
-Requires permission slips for visits to Caton Merchant House.
+Students also visit Seniors at the Park Place Apartments.
+Requires permission slips for visits to Caton Merchant House and Park Place Apartments.
 Open to all MPMS students.

 Point of Contact: Christine Stone

 National Junior Honor Society (NJHS):7th and 8th grade students eligible for the NJHS will be notified in the spring and invited to submit an application for candidacy.
 Selection procedures can be found on the Clubs section of MPMS web site.
 Once inducted, students participate in club meetings and are expected to maintain service hours and meet other requirements.
 After school meetings are usually held once a week throughout the school year.